Marion L. Munley: Life

 Marion L. Munley was born in Buffalo, New York, on August 19, 1905, to Martin and Julia Walsh Langan.
 A graduate of St. John's High School, Munley attended Marywood College (now Marywood University) and the Powell School of Business in Scranton, Pennsylvania.

 In the 1920s, she served as secretary for U.S. Rep. Patrick J. Boland and the "Hoban for Judge" campaigns.
 She became an active member of the Democratic Party, spearheading many Democratic functions in Lackawanna County.

 She married Democratic Pennsylvania Rep. Robert W. Munley, whose father, William J. Munley, also served in the Pennsylvania General Assembly.
-The couple had two sons, Robert W. Munley Jr., a prominent truck accident attorney, and the Honorable James M. Munley, a federal district court judge.
+The couple had two sons, Robert W. Munley Jr., the founder of Munley Law Personal Injury Attorneys, and the Honorable James M. Munley, a federal district court judge.

 Political career

 Following her husband's death on January 25, 1947, Munley became the first woman to represent Lackawanna County in the state house after winning a special election on September 9, 1947.
 She was reelected eight times after.

 April 5, 1949, Munley addressed the House to raise awareness about a dangerous mine fire in her district and its effect on her Carbondale constituents.
 Noting that the Department of Mines had failed to take action to protect residents, she urged the House to push the Department to address the issue immediately and requested support for a resolution.
 The resolutions were submitted to the Clerk.

-On September 17, 1951, the Pennsylvania House of Representatives passed a lighthearted resolution celebrating Munley’s recent birthday on August 19th.
+On September 17, 1951, the Pennsylvania House of Representatives passed a lighthearted resolution celebrating Munley’s recent birthday on August 19.
 The resolution highlighted her past as "Miss Anthracite" and her well-known opposition to the "Big Truck Bill," which earned her the playful nickname "Choo Choo" from her colleagues.
 Munley graciously thanked her fellow representatives for the surprise and joked about keeping her age a mystery.

 The House appointed her as a Teller to help count and verify the votes for Governor, Lieutenant Governor, and Secretary of Internal Affairs in a joint session with the Senate on January 4, 1955.

 In March 1957, Munley defended the State Highway Department in the Pennsylvania House, calling out a Pittsburgh newspaper for false claims.
 She pointed out that road-building contracts in the Pittsburgh area had more than doubled under Secretary Joseph Lawler and that no engineers had been fired, regardless of political affiliation.

 Munley was invited to preside over the Pennsylvania House of Representatives during the first reading of seventeen House Bills on May 15, 1957.
 After successfully overseeing the session, she was praised by the Speaker for her capable leadership, noting that she made a "smash hit" as the presiding officer.

 March 17, 1959, Munley was asked to temporarily preside over the Pennsylvania House of Representatives session as the only Irish woman present.
 She oversaw the first reading of several House and Senate bills, earning praise for her leadership.